PhoebeMay/ConnectFour/README.md

 # ConnectFour

-A connect four game written in java using a Swing UI.
+A connect four game written in Java using a Swing UI.

 Features:
 * Any number of players